apache/flink/docs/streaming_guide.md

 ```

 This output selection allows data streams to listen to multiple outputs, and data points to be sent to multiple outputs.
 A value is sent to all the outputs specified in the `OutputSelector` and a data stream will receive a value if it has selected any of the outputs the value is sent to.
 The stream will receive the data at most once.
-It is common that a stream needs to listen to all the outputs, so `split.selectAll()` is provided as an alias for explicitly selecting all output names.
+It is common that a stream listens to all the outputs, so `split.selectAll()` is provided as an alias for explicitly selecting all output names.

 ### Iterations